Frequently Asked Questions About Wisconsin Insurance Claims

 Can My Insurance Company Deny Coverage?

 Yes.
 An insurance company may deny claims that are not covered under the policy or excluded under the policy.
 In addition, or where the policyholder breached his or her own obligations under the policy.
 For example, your insurance company will deny coverage if you committed arson.
 That being said, many times insurance companies will wrongly deny coverage.
 If you believe that coverage was wrongfully denied, it is a good idea to get legal advice.
-Murdock law regularly consults with policyholders who have suffered losses and has obtained coverage for losses that were wrongfully denied.
+Murdock law regularly consults with policyholders who have suffered losses and have obtained coverage for losses that were wrongfully denied.
 We would be happy to talk with you to determine whether you have a case.
 You can reach us here: 844-744-7529.

 How Are Losses Paid?

 - Replacement Cost (“RCV”) – RCV is used as the starting point for every claim.
-It is this type of coverage pays what it costs to rebuild or replace your property today with materials of like kind and quality.
+It is this type of coverage that pays what it costs to rebuild or replace your property today with materials of like kind and quality.
 To obtain RCB you must actually repair or replace the damaged property

 - Actual Cash Value (“ACV”)– ACV pays RCV less depreciation.
 The idea with ACV is that you will receive compensation for the fair market value of the damaged property at the time of the loss.
 For example, a roof that was 15 years old would have depreciated more than a roof that was only five years old.
 ACV was designed by insurance companies because they were paying for losses and the policyholders were taking the money and not repairing the proper